Balanced Energy Networks

 A Balanced Energy Network is a new form of district heating that circulates water at near ground temperature to each building on the network to allow each building to use its own heat pump to extract heat for heating, or to reject heat when it needs cooling.

-The original BEN Project created the first BEN at London South Bank University with the help of funding from Innovate UK.
+The original BEN Project created the first Balanced Energy Network at London South Bank University with the help of funding from Innovate UK.
 The BEN Consortium, led by ICAX Ltd, is now able to offer to design and install Balanced Energy Networks for those who want to save energy, save costs and save carbon on an efficient flexible clean district heating network.

 The advantages of Balanced Energy Networks